 An index can take up surprisingly much space, especially if the Teradata system does not automatically apply Block Level Compression to the index.
-A NUSI can then take up many times the base table’s space because multivalue compression is not applied to a NUSI!
+MANY TIMES, a NUSI can take up the base table’s space because multivalue compression is not applied to a NUSI!

-Depending on the type of table, different considerations are necessary regarding how the index should be used.
+Depending on the table type, different considerations are necessary regarding how the index should be used.

 For example, a USI can be used on a SET table to prevent the duplicate row check, making no sense on a MULTISET table.

 The size of the table influences the space needed for the index.

 Depending on the type of index, it is also Fallback Protected.
 This should be taken into account when calculating the required space.
 It also means that each index row for DML statements must be processed twice.

 For each DML statement, the index rows must be maintained.
 This doubles the number of IOs.

 Which type of index is used and how it depends on the workload.
 For example, a USI is best suited for tactical workloads.
-Row-level partitioning is again ideal for strategic queries in which ranges of data (e.g., the days of a year) are processed.
+Row-level partitioning is again ideal for strategic queries in which data ranges (e.g., the days of a year) are processed.

-Since the advantage of indexes is mostly the direct access via hashing, it is important to consider which columns are particularly suitable for this purpose, since they are often used in WHERE conditions.
+Since the advantage of indexes is mainly the direct access via hashing, it is crucial to consider which columns are particularly suitable for this purpose since they are often used in WHERE conditions.